httpsvarad/XpressAuth/README.md

-# MERN Stack Authentication App
+# XpressAuth: MERN Authentication App

 A robust MERN stack application that implements user authentication with features like password reset, email verification, and email notifications.
 This project showcases secure and scalable authentication practices.